mthamayor/auto-mart/README.md

 This Pivotal tracker project for this API can be found on [here](https://www.pivotaltracker.com/n/projects/2346094)

-This User Interface for this API can be found on [here](http://mthamayor.github.io/auto-mart)
+This Root branch for the User Interface is [gh-pages](https://github.com/mthamayor/auto-mart/tree/gh-pages)

 ## Cloning the repository